Event

 Expiration

-Expiration - the event will not run after the specified date/time; Every Year option (right-click the date field or press the down arrow button) allows to run the event every year up to the specified date.
-Can be used in combination with Date (see above) to set the date interval when the event will run.
+Expiration – the event will not run after the specified date/time; Every Year option (right-click the date field or press the down arrow button) allows running the event every year up to the specified date.
+Can be used in combination with Date (see above) to set the date range during which the event will run.

 Duration limit